GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ![a parallel rendering](images/13-2/isometric.jpg#img-full)
 *Max Guther, 2018*

-With parallel projection, **lines which are parallel in 3D space stay parallel on the page**, and **the size of objects isn't affected by their location in space**.
+In a parallel projection, **lines which are parallel in 3D space stay parallel on the page**, and **the size of objects isn't affected by their location in space**.
 Strictly speaking the plan and section we created in the last module used parallel projection, with the constraint that the camera was oriented perpendicularly (orthogonally) to one of the faces of our building.
 But parallel projection can be used from other points of view as well.

 Parallel projection sacrifices the immersive illusion of depth in favor of **dimensional and geometric consistency**.
 The sense that parallel projection was more objective, or scientific, made it a favorite of designers in the modernist era, who popularized its use in architectural drawing.